Social Media Mistakes To Avoid For Identity Theft Protection

 Sometimes, a hacker will create a duplicate account.
 Your cousin who got miffed because you forgot to wish her a happy birthday?
 Check your friends list; she didn’t actually un-friend you.
 Someone created an account using her name and information.
 If you accept the friend request, that hacker now has access to personal information you may share on Facebook, including your date of birth and information you may share that would help someone guess your passwords.

 Thumbs-up tip: Before you accept a friend request from someone you thought you were already connected to, double check.
 Are they who they say they are?
+For your identity theft protection, check if your “friend” is actually who they say they are.

 Most people today ignore emails from Nigerian princes asking for bank account information.
 Today’s hackers are more slick, instead posing as someone you know (see above) and making their move through direct messages, where they can gain your trust and then ask for cash or account information.

 Thumbs-up tip: If you receive a message from someone who claims to be a close friend or relative in trouble, call them directly.
 If they really are in trouble, they will be happy to hear your voice.
 But it’s more likely you’ll both have a good laugh at the hacker’s expense.
+For identity theft protection, take the conversation about sensitive data offline.

-Beware of memes and quizzes
+4. Beware of Memes and Quizzes

 Those fun quizzes that reveal your past life or predict you’ll marry Mark Wahlberg also present a problem.
 Many are hosted on disreputable websites and exist just to plant spyware on your computer.
 These viruses can track your every move, and the next time you log in to your bank account online, the hacker can access all your information.